infchg/SecOps/README.md

 #### Beluga Information-Change coding language

-graphical flows coded in beluga graphical language. examples querying Google App Enginge infchg site are shown in beluga-
+Previous graphical flows were coded in beluga graphical language.
+We gave few examples querying Google App Enginge infchg site in beluga.

-currently the application was renamed in the Google Compute preview App the google cloud URLs  are no longer reacheable, Since the Beluga service was moved to other cloud servers,
+Later the application was renamed in the Google Compute preview App.
+The google cloud URLs  are no longer reacheable, Since the Beluga service was moved to other cloud servers,

   - backlog:  the urls to be updated with the correct servers apps on GC & AWS